Party invites abound at Christmastime and you may need some portable, buffet-friendly party food to avoid ringing the doorbell empty-handed.

-During the season of perpetual partying, chances are you'll either host a house party or attend one.
-It's wise for the consummate host to make some core dishes then request attendees bring something along as an adage, thus avoiding full, festive stove-side meltdown.
-The key here is to prepare something easily portable that requires minimal assembling at the other end.
+During the season of perpetual partying, chances are you'll either host a dinner or attend one.
+When doing the former, it's a good idea to make some core dishes and request attendees bring something along, thus avoiding full, festive stove-side meltdown.
+The key for guests is to prepare something easily portable that requires minimal assembly at the other end.
 We have some clever suggestions.

 1. Party vol-au-vents

-Despite the trend for mini burgers, individual bowls of stew and other such bijous party food, retro party vol-au-vents are a timeless classic.
-Bake up the pastry shells in advance - they need to cool anyway - and bring a separate Tupperware box of filling to spoon in on arrival.
+Despite the trend for mini burgers, individual bowls of stew and other such bijou party food, retro vol-au-vents are a timeless classic.
+Bake the pastry shells in advance – they need to cool anyway – and bring a separate container of your filling to spoon in on arrival.

 Party vol-au-vent cases